Setting clear buyer expectations and then meeting or exceeding them is a great way to make your buyer happy and ensure a smooth transaction.

 Frequently reviewing and updating listings to make sure all information—such as inventory status and item condition—is accurate and up to date

-To help you meet the seller performance standards on eBay, we've outlined the basic requirements all sellers need to meet.
-We've also provided tips on how you can meet—and exceed—buyers' expectations.
+To help you meet our seller performance standards, we have some basic requirements all sellers must meet.
+We also have tips on how you can meet—and exceed—buyers' expectations.

 Be sure to follow the guidelines in this policy.
 If you don't, your listings may be removed and you may be subject to a range of other actions, including restrictions of your buying and selling privileges and suspension of your account.
 Keep in mind that you could also lose your PowerSeller or Top Rated Seller status.

-The listing page is where buyers go for most of their information.
+The listing page is where buyers get most of their information about an item.
 Information in the listing helps buyers decide what to buy and know what to expect when they receive an item.
 It's important to make sure that the listing is only used to describe the item for sale and to communicate the terms of the sale in a professional way.

 You're required to: